Domestic Abuse Law

-If you are being abused by a partner or relative, the law is able to offer you protection.
-Our Family Law team will talk through your case sensitively and confidentially and ensure you receive the support and guidance you need.
+If you are being abused by a partner or relative, domestic abuse law is able to offer you protection.
+A domestic abuse solicitor from our family law team will talk through your case sensitively and confidentially and ensure you receive the support and guidance you need.

-Our domestic abuse and emergency protection specialists will discuss a range of options with you to protect you, your children and your property.
-We have good links with local support agencies and will work with you and your family to secure your safety and wellbeing.
+Our domestic abuse and emergency protection specialists will discuss a range of options with you to protect you, your children and your property, such as a domestic restraining order.
+We have useful links with local support agencies and will work with you and your family to secure your safety and wellbeing.

 Sometimes it is hard to recognise family violence, especially when you are being victimised.